okiki123/Bacon-Fan-Site/README.md

 # Bacon-Fan-Site
-A simple Html and CSS web Page
+A simple Html and CSS website